Eranziel/foundryvtt-lancer/docs/macro_guide.md

 ### 8. Commit the modified macro

-Copy the macro yml file from the `dist/packs/core_macros/_source/` folder to `src/packs/core_macros`.
 Commit the new or modified file corresponding to the macro you were working on.
 Other files may show as changed after unpacking, but those can be ignored safely.